 You need to understand that your mood affects your team.
 If something goes wrong, you need to stay positive.
 As soon as you become negative, your employees will feel your energy and follow suit.
 By staying calm and positive in situations where that seems like the hardest thing to do, you will reassure your team and push through the difficult times together.

 Communication is key and it certainly is a two-way street.
 While being able to communicate your vision clearly is a necessary skill, your staff will appreciate it when you listen to them as well; whether it be complaints or new ideas, showing them that you value their opinion will go a long way.

 8. Admit Your Weaknesses

 Everyone makes mistakes and has weaknesses, but it takes a good leader to use them to their advantage.
-Once you have identified your weaknesses utilise your team around you to solve problems, strong companies form when a team plays on each others strengths and weaknesses.
+Once you have identified your weaknesses, utilize your team around you to solve problems, strong companies form when a team plays on each other's strengths and weaknesses.

 9. Keep on Learning

 Always strive to learn more, your professional world is constantly changing so you should adapt to grow with it.
 There's always something that you can improve on or learn about within your industry, stay ahead of the game and develop as a leader.